OpenMagic/SpecFlowMagic/README.md

 # SpecFlowMagic

-Add some magic to the already magically SpecFlow.
+Add some magic to the already magical SpecFlow.